arichtman/www.richtman.au/README.md

 ## Authoring

-When updating an article one can either add markdown with "updated at" or you can use `date -I` and update frontmatter date property.
+When updating an article one you can use `date -Iseconds` and update frontmatter date property.

+## Development

+Use the Nix Flake to enter development environment.

 ## Issues

 - I don't like overriding the index content block to style the text centered, we'll miss important updates to the theme.
   However it's hardly worth exposing as a config item upstream.